 { There exists a deterministic advising scheme with a maximum advice length of $O(n^{1/k}\log^2 n)$ bits that allows solving the wake-up problem in time $O\lt(k\cdot\arad\log n\rt)$ with a message complexity of $O\lt( k\,n^{1+1/k}\log n \rt)$ in the asynchronous $\kt_0$ $\congest$ model. } \begin{theorem} \thmAdviceSpanner \end{theorem}

 We obtain Theorem~\ref{thm:advice_spanner} by using the aforementioned child-encoding scheme to encode the edges of a suitable graph spanner as advice.
-A consequence of this result is that we can match the optimal bounds on messages and time (in terms of the awake distance) up to polylogarithmic factors:
+An immediate implication of this result is that we can match the optimal bounds on messages and time (in terms of the awake distance) up to polylogarithmic factors.

 \begin{corollary} \corAdviceSpanner \end{corollary}